eigendreams/behaviorCloning/README.md

 Ok, so I really believe that in this particular project, the only meaningfull validation is trying the simulator itself.
 But anyhow, I geerated a dataset consisting of two normal laps, and used that as the validation set.
-Since I had to use generators, and the data itself is augmented, if only a bit, I did not want to use a subset of the generated datasets for training.
+Since I had to use generators, and the data itself is augmented, if only a bit, I did not want to use a subset of the generated datasets for training (which I think is reasonable).
+Since the training strategy was first try a few very big epochs and testing each manually until the NN started to do something more or less passable, no validation set was used in here.

+Later on, when adding even more data for difficult sections, for refining the network (also using smaller epochs), I used the validation set to monitor the NN.
+While lower validation losses did NOT mean better networks, it was handy to know when to stop training and produce candidate networks to test.

 ## Performance